-Worship Renews Your Strength BY RICK WARREN Ministries daily devotional — JANUARY 16, 2016
+Worship Renews Your Strength BY RICK WARREN — JANUARY 21 Sunday

 “Worship the Lord with gladness.
-Come before him, singing with joy.”
-(Psalm 100:2 NLT, second edition)
+Come before him, singing with joy” (Psalm 100:2 NLT).

 To strengthen your faith, you must unite with others in worship.
 Worship is for God, but it also has benefits for you.
 Here are two of the biggest benefits of corporate worship: It renews your faith, and it restores your joy.

 Isaiah 40:31 says, “Those who hope in the Lord will renew their strength.
 They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint” (NIV).

 How many times have you gotten up on a Sunday morning and said, “I am so tired; I really don’t have any energy to go to church,” but then you went to church and worshiped, and afterward you were more energized?
 That happens because worship renews you.
 It strengthens you.
 It strengthens your faith.

 You’re not going to get your strength renewed by watching golf on tv.
 That’s just going to make you lazier and lazier.
 You get renewed by worshiping God with other believers.